alexpung/UK-Investment-tax-calculator/README.md

 ## UK investment tax calculator
-UK tax calculator for Interactive Broker (limited support for FreeTrade).
+UK tax calculator for Interactive Broker (limited support for FreeTrade/Trading212).
 To help report UK tax for dividend and capital gain.

 ## What is included